PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 Unless otherwise arranged, all Talk will be arranged at 3 pm on Saturday, and the time will generally be controlled at one hour.
 The registration is required for each event.

-### 10.27.2021 Saturday 3pm
+### 11.06.2021 Saturday 3pm

-Navigating Youth Cultural Identity
+Meet with Attoney on Honme Owners’ Legal Rights

 {% include feature_row id="feature_row29"%}